Does this test have other names?

 The results of a blood smear might include the number, size, and shape of your red

 blood cells.
-The results also might tell your doctor the number and type
+The results also might tell your healthcare provider the number and type

-of your white blood cells, the number of platelets, or even whether you have a parasite.
+of your white blood cells, the number of platelets, or even if you have a parasite.

-The accuracy of the results depends on the skill and experience of the person reading
+The accuracy of the results depends on the skill and experience of the person looking

-the test.
-Talk with your doctor about the results.
+at your blood smear.
+Talk with your healthcare provider about the results.